TWvR/AneufinderDataFunctions/README.md

 # AneufinderDataFunctions
 Small collection of basic scripts to read and combine Aneufinder data to generate new plots.
 Especially useful for non-expert R users.
-Scripts should be quite self-explanatory, I haven't included extensive user instructions.
+These scripts should be quite self-explanatory, but if you have any questions, please don't hestitate to send me an email.

 ## Included Scripts